 With the application of the circular model approach in the built environment, the construction and engineering industry can increase the saving funds.
 Using reusable and recycled materials and products will prevent them from purchasing resources and materials worth billions of dollars.

-Considering the possibility to save £60bn in essential assets by 2030 in the European Union,3 and to add £3-5bn to London’s GDP by 2036,4 there are evident benefits to embracing circular economy principles across the entire industry.
+Considering the possibility to save £60bn in essential assets by 2030 in the European Union,3 and to add £3-5bn to London’s GDP by 2036,4 there are environment benefit to embracing circular economy principles across the entire industry.
 This would mean revising the manner in which projects are secured, planned, built, worked, and redeployed.

 The World Economic Forum in 2016 suggested that embracing circular economy standards could essentially improve worldwide development industry usefulness.
 Also, it would save approximately US$100bn every year.